Azdetic/Netspolt/README.md

 - **Multi-threading**: It uses Python's `threading` library to send packets from multiple threads at once, making the attack stronger.
 - **Proxy Support**: If you have a list of proxies, you can use them to make the DDOS attack more effective and hide your real IP.

-## How It Works

-The script uses **scapy** to create packets and sends them to the target server.
-By using **multi-threading**, it sends packets from multiple threads at once, making the attack stronger.

 ### Proxy List

 If you have a list of proxies, you can use them to send the traffic through different IP addresses, which helps hide your real IP and makes it harder to stop the attack.